 - Strain: Gorilla Cookies

-Caryophyllene is another of the most dominant cannabis terpenes and is found in many strains.
-Caryophyllene is the only terpene known to date to actually interact with the endocannabinoid system much like cannabinoids but through different pathways.
 This terpene has gained a lot of traction in medical communities for this reason.
 The list of biological activities continues to grow, but so far, caryophyllene is known to act as an antimicrobial agent, an antioxidant, and an anti-inflammatory, to name a few.

 3. Terpinolene